teimilola/teimilola.github.io/resume.md

 ## PUBLICATIONS

+* Maria Antoniak and David Mimno.
+"Evaluating the Stability of Embedding-based Word Similarities." *Transactions of the Association for Computational Linguistics (TACL)*.
+2018.
-* Antoniak, Maria, Jeff Dagliesh, and Justin Lo. ”Natural Language Processing Techniques on Oil and Gas Drilling Data.” *SPE Intelligent Energy Conference and Exhibition*.
+* Maria Antoniak, Jeff Dagliesh, and Justin Lo. ”Natural Language Processing Techniques on Oil and Gas Drilling Data.” *SPE Intelligent Energy Conference and Exhibition*.
 2016.
-* Antoniak, Maria, Eric Bell, and Fei Xia. ”Leveraging Paraphrase Labels to Extract Synonyms from Twitter.” *The Twenty-Eighth International Florida Artificial Intelligence Research Society Conference*.
+* Maria Antoniak, Eric Bell, and Fei Xia. ”Leveraging Paraphrase Labels to Extract Synonyms from Twitter.” *The Twenty-Eighth International Florida Artificial Intelligence Research Society Conference*.
 2015.

 <br>